bedapub/ribiosScripts/README.md

 ribiosScripts: Rscripts associated with the ribios suite
 ===

-This repo contains Rscripts as command-line tools, written with ribios R packages.
+This repository contains Rscripts as command-line tools, written with ribios R packages.
 A Docker image is stored under the GitHub package registry.

 ## Available Ribios Scripts